openebs/dynamic-localpv-provisioner/design/hostpath_localpv_provisioner.md

 ## Current Solution

-Presently, to create a Kubernetes PersistentVolume using the path to a local directory, the administration has to perform the following operations:
+Presently, to create a Kubernetes PersistentVolume using the path to a local directory, the administrator has to perform the following operations:
 - Log in to the host node
 - Create the directory whose path will be used in the PersistentVolume
 - Log out of the host node, and back into the cluster-administration interface